 Median AmountThe median value of Niacin is found in Blueberries, canned, light syrup, drained which in 100g contains 0.363 mg of Niacin.
 This corresponds to 2 % of the recommended daily allowance.
 For this serving the amount of Calories is 88 kcal, the amount of Protein is 1.04 g, the amount of Fat is 0.4 g and the amount of Carbohydrate is 22.66 g.

-Using the list below for the 9 different blueberries nutrition entries in our Niacin database, the highest amount of Niacin is in Blueberries, wild, frozen which contains 0.61 mg of Niacin per 100g.
+Using the list below for the 7 different blueberries nutrition entries in our database, the highest amount of niacin is found in Blueberries, wild, frozen which contains 0.61 mg of niacin per 100g.
 The associated percentage of RDA is 3 %.
 For this 100g serving the Calories content is 51 kcal, the Protein content is 0 g, the Fat content is 0.16 g, the Carbohydrate content is 13.85 g.